 If you’ve become reliant on eating out, chances are you’re eating trace amounts of gluten each day.
 In fact, 32 percent of dishes marked “gluten free” in restaurants contain gluten according to this study.

-When you eat at home, you have much more control over the ingredients used in your food, as well as how your food is prepared so that it does not come in cross contact with foods containing gluten.
+When you eat at home, you have much more control over the ingredients used in your food, as well as how your food is prepared so that it does not come in contact with foods containing gluten.

 (2) Eat Healthier